 National regulations concerning doctoral studies can be found in the Higher Education Ordinance, Chapters 5-7, 10, 12 and Appendix 2.
-In addition, the following rules and regulations are in effect at Stockholm University: Admission Regulations for Doctoral Studies at Stockholm University, Regulations for Third-Cycle Education and Examinations at Stockholm University, and Local System of Qualifications for Stockholm University.
+In addition, the following rules and regulations are in effect at Stockholm University: Admission Regulations for Doctoral Studies at Stockholm University, Regulations for Third-Cycle Education and Examinations at Stockholm University.

-This general syllabus was adopted by the Board of Science on 2017-07-01 and revised on 2017-06-12
+This general syllabus was adopted by the Board of Science on 2009-05-06 and revised on 2017-06-12.